HariSekhon/Knowledge-Base/git.md

     [environment branches](git-workflow-branching-strategies.md#environment-branching-strategy)
     don't get accidentally deleted
   - enforce code peer reviews on Pull Requests before merging
-- Push frequently to your remote origin as a backup in case you have a local disaster

 ## Advanced Tips & Tricks